6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Tooth Extractions

 We make every effort to preserve your natural tooth.
-However, a dentist may need to remove your tooth in severe cases.
+However, a dentist may need to remove it in severe cases.
 Tooth extraction is necessary when you have a severe infection, and our dentist feels she cannot save the tooth.
 Dr. Duling may recommend a dental extraction if not enough of your tooth structure is left.

 Call Today to Book Your Appointment